koromodako/marmot/README.md

 - `add-client` registers a client in the server configuration.
 Clients must be registered before being authorized to listen or whistle using `add-listener` and `add-whistler`.
-- `del-client` unregisters a client in the server configuration.
+- `rem-client` unregisters a client in the server configuration.
 - `add-channel` creates a channel in the server.
 Channel must be created before adding listeners and whistlers to it.
-- `del-channel` deletes a channel in the server.
+- `rem-channel` deletes a channel in the server.
 - `add-whistler` authorize a client to whistle in a channel.
-- `del-whistler` client will not be authorized to whistle in given channel until reauthorized.
+- `rem-whistler` client will not be authorized to whistle in given channel until reauthorized.
 - `add-listener` authorize a client to listen to a channel.
-- `del-listener` client will not be authorized to listen in given channel until reauthorized.
+- `rem-listener` client will not be authorized to listen in given channel until reauthorized.

 Marmot server makes it possible to change some of its configuration at runtime.